A CHEERFUL NIHILIST

 I wasn’t sure how to approach her.
 There’s a healthy balance between making things happen and letting things happen, which has always been difficult for me to strike.
 I lean towards the former.
 The latter, I leave for the prettier folks.
 I approached her as any host should.
 I would have done the same even if I hadn’t been attracted to her, but it so happened that I was.
 “Make yourself at home, let me know if you need anything,” I welcomed her.

 We hugged.
-“Your hair is amazing,” she said.
+“I love your hair,” she said.

-“Well, you’re just stating the obvious,” I replied, trying to make it explicit that I was joking.
+“That’s how all my relationships start,” I replied.
 She laughed.
 We were off to a good start.
 We exchanged a few more words and I left before I’d have to face silence.
 Any silence is an awkward silence to me, which leaves me with the option to either be creative or want to die.
 If this is the reason why I’m quick to come up with jokes, then I welcome it.

-At some point, birthday boy collapsed on his bed and there were only a few guests left.
+At some point, Lucas collapsed on his bed and there were only a few guests left.
 I had barely interacted with the mysterious guest, so when I saw her going out to the balcony for a cigarette I offered to join.
-She accepted.
 We leaned against the rails next to each other.
+She lit mine before lighting hers.

 I removed the key from the keychain and presented it on the palm of my hand.
 “You live here now,” I said.